Frank Liu, Ph.D.

 Yu Cao, Ph.D.

-is a professor of Electrical Engineering at Arizona State University, Tempe, Arizona.
+is the ASU co-PI of DnC2S.
+He is a full professor in Electrical and Computer Engineering at Arizona State University.
 His research interests include neural-inspired computing, hardware design for on-chip learning, and reliable integration of nanoelectronics.
 He is a Fellow of the IEEE.

 Vikas Chandan, Ph.D.